lee-elenbaas/sudoku-solver/README.md

 Sudoku-solver
 =============

-A sudoku and similar games solver in Durandal JS
+A sudoku and similar games solver using JS

 The board is a grid that define how to present the cells - it also defines the possible alphabet to be used in all cells in the grid (this limit the options for the solution)